appnexus/schema-tool/readme.md

 The number at the front is the identifier that is used to keep the alter-chain in line (see next section on understanding the chain).
-We can now edit the files (including whatever alter you have) and running them against your local DB by running `schema up`.
+We can now edit the files (including whatever alter you have) and applying them against your local DB by running `schema up`.

 Now you're up and running!
 You can add more files with `schema new` and control the state of your DB with `up`, `down`, and `rebuild` commands.